Online Recommendations for Agents with Discounted Adaptive Preferences: Introduction

-In each round $t\in [T]$, the recommender must choose $k$ out of $n$ items to show in a menu to the agent, who will choose one item probabilistically according to their {\it preference model} $M$.
-Under this model, the choice probability of each item depends on a {\it memory vector} $v$ which encodes the sequence of prior item selections.
-As in the classical adversarial multi-armed bandit problem, the sequences of rewards for each item may be adversarially chosen.
-However, a key difference in this setting is that the recommender can only suggest a menu of items to the agents, and the agent will then ``pull'' one of the arms (items) according to its preference model.
-As a result, in general it will not be possible to do as well as the best individual item in terms of reward, as an agent may never choose an item more than once every $k$ rounds even if scores are uniform and the item is shown every round.
-Hence, we must be careful in selecting benchmarks with which we can feasibly compete (in the form of a sublinear regret bound).
-Notably, the feasibility of a benchmark can depend on the intricacies of how preferences are allowed to adapt over time.
+As in \cite{AgarwalB22}, in each round $t\in [T]$, we (the recommender) must choose $k$ out of $n$ items to show in a menu $K_t$ to the agent, who will choose one of the $k$ items probabilistically.
+The choice probability of each item depends on the agent's {\it memory vector} $v_t \in \Delta(n)$, which encodes their history of prior item selections, as well as their {\it preference model}, which maps memory vectors to preference {\it scores} via functions $f_i(v_t) \in [0,1]$ for each item; selection probabilities for each $i\in K_t$ are proportional to these scores.
+We receive bandit adversarial rewards $r_t(i_t) \in [0,1]$ for the agent's item choice $i_t$ in each round.

-\cite{AgarwalB22} considered the $\EIRD$ set as benchmark for the case of uniform-memory preferences and showed that one can compete against the best item distribution in $\EIRD$.
-Here, the $\EIRD$ set is a subset of item distributions which can be instantaneously realized regardless of the current memory vector via an appropriate randomized menu selection process.
-They also show negative results for the feasibility of other benchmarks, such as the the best stationary distribution over items resulting from a fixed menu distribution used in every round.
+Observe that for $k=1$ this collapses to the classical adversarial multi-armed bandit problem, as the agent will choose the single shown item deterministically.
+Here we take $k > 1$ to be fixed as an input to the problem, which yields drastically more intricate selection dynamics than single-item recommendations due to the role of the preference model; we are playing a bandit problem in which we cannot pull arms (items) directly, and the set of {\it instantaneously realizable distributions} of items we may induce (when considering any distribution over menus we may choose in each round) is shifting as a function of the history according to unknown and nonlinear dynamics.
+As a result, in general it will not be possible to do as well as the best individual item in terms of reward.
+Even if scores were always {\it uniform}, an agent would never choose an item more than once every $k$ rounds even if it was shown in every menu; hence, we must be careful in selecting benchmark {\it target sets} (as subsets of the item simplex) with which we can feasibly compete in terms of sublinear regret.